 In the scorecard shown below, nine calculators were surveyed, and three main criteria exist for the rankings: accuracy, usability, and education.
 Each calculator was assigned scores in each category, with three being the best.
 Accuracy was ultimately weighted at 60% of the final score, with usability and education each representing 20%.

 Retirement Calculator Scorecard (3 = Best)

 |T. Rowe Price||2||3||2||2.2|

-The accuracy component of the retirement calculator scorecard refers to the reliability of the results being displayed.
-The worst mistake a retiree can make is planning only for the best-case scenario.
+The accuracy of a retirement calculator refers to the reliability of the results being displayed.
+The worst mistake a retiree can make is to plan only for the best-case scenario.
 After researching several online tools, it is evident that some present only the best-case scenario, which can leave users at risk of falling short of their retirement goals.

 A calculator with a high score in accuracy will be versatile, meaning that it will offer a lot of various input options that allow you to customize the data in a way that matches your situation.
 These options include, but are not limited to, inputs for Social Security, pensions, inflation, advanced expense scheduling, differing retirement dates between spouses, and more.
-The reason a versatile calculator is more accurate is because it is capturing more data points and minimizing the risk of a simplified output relying on inaccurate data.
+The reason a versatile calculator is more accurate is because it captures more data points and minimizing the risk of a simplified output relying on inaccurate data.